ska-telescope/ska-low-cbf-p4/docs/src/ARP.rst

 As a result, we foresee that the ARP integration for communication to SDP could be achieved as follows:

 * Low CBF receives Correlator configuration alongside destination IP addresses for the various outputs (from TM subarray LMC via CSP&CBF subarray LMC)
-* Low.CBF allocator configures Alveos and P4 switch accordingly
+* Low CBF allocator configures Alveos and P4 switch accordingly
 * P4 switch configuration consists in routing port and/or destination IP address that match the various configuration.
 In more details:
     * Configuration is done via Tango which in turn configures the SKA connector
     * SKA connector would: